artemis-sbs/sbs_utils/docs/_sources/tickdispatcher.rst.txt

 This is done via the HandleSimulationTick method.

 The TickDispatcher is used to create tasks that are called when the HandleSimulationTick is called.
-The function should be called in TickDispatcher.dispatch_tick(), and ideally this is the only code that is needed.
+The function :py:meth:`~sbs_utils.tickdispatcher.TickDispatcher.dispatch_tick` should be called in HandleSimulationTick, and ideally this is the only code that is needed.

 .. code-block:: python